Keep Calm and Carry On – WW2

 In Geography we will focus on human and physical geography of European (including Russia) countries.
 We will investigate why was World War II called a ‘World’ war?
 On a world map locate countries on German and British sides.
 Use colour coded key to distinguish between Allied and Axis powers.

-In PE, this half terms focus will be gymnastics, where we are very fortunate to have the expertise of a gymnastics coach.
-Our outdoor games will be rounders and cricket.
+In PE, this half terms focus will be dance and orienteering where we are very fortunate to have the expertise of coaches for both sports.

 In DT, we will look at ration amounts available in WW2.
 We will then research recipes that we could make using these ingredients.
 We will create a menu to feed a family during WW2 and create one of the dishes from our menu.